-- The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs. - SEND support is primarily delivered by class teachers through Quality First Teaching and differentiated teaching methods.
-Additional support is provided by trained teaching assistants (TAs) throughout the school alongside direct support from the SENDCo.
-This is funded from the school's annual budget. - Children's books are stickered to provide clear identification to all staff, enabling clear tracking and monitoring of progress. - During termly SEN support meetings with the SENDCo, teachers provide work samples for children who are SEN support or have educational health plans.
-The work samples are provided to show evidence of progress. - The support timetable is reviewed termly, by the SENDCo and the phase leaders, in line with current pupil needs, educational initiatives and the budget.
-High needs support can be funded through individual allocations from the LA through EHCP or producing a costed I.E.P. - Support staff, class teachers, the SENDCo and outside agencies liaise and share progress in order to inform reviews and forward planning. - The SENDCo, together with the senior leadership team, monitor the quality and effectiveness of provision for pupils with SEND through classroom observation and pupil progress meetings. - Each term we map our provision to show how we allocate resources to each year group. - Provision mapping shows clear entry levels and exit levels for children. - Teaching assistants keep records of interventions and phase leaders and the SENDCo use this information to inform planning and any further support needed.
+- •The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs. - •SEND support is primarily delivered by class teachers through Quality First Teaching and differentiated teaching methods.
+Some children will require additional interventions but won't necessary have a SEND need; it will be dependent on the progress the child makes.
+Additional support is provided by trained teaching assistants (TAs) throughout the school alongside direct support from the SENDCo. - •The intervention timetable is reviewed termly by the SENDCo in line with current pupil needs, educational initiatives and the budget.
+High needs support can be funded through individual allocations from the LA through EHCP. - •Support staff, class teachers, the SENDCo and outside agencies liaise and share progress in order to inform reviews and forward planning. - •The SENDCo, together with the senior leadership team, monitors the quality and effectiveness of provision for pupils with SEND through classroom observation and pupil progress meetings. - •At least once a term the teachers, support staff and the SENDCo review provision to show how we allocate resources to ensure effectiveness. - •Teaching assistants keep records of interventions and the teacher and SENDCo use this information to inform planning and any further support needed.